zEddSH/zEddSH/README.md

 ## Hej 👋

+💡 Interested in startups and investing.
+💰 Software engineer specialising in testing and platform infra.
+🗺️ Based in Stockholm, previosly SF, Oxford, & London.

 <!--
 **edjalashha/edjalashha** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.